karl-zylinski/jzon-c/README.md

 jzon-c
 ======

 Like hjson (http://laktak.github.io/hjson), but with optional root node and consistent use of double quotes (no single quotes for multiline strings).
 Only parser for the time being.
-Support for custom allocators is on the way.
+Support custom allocators, but uses malloc/free if no allocator is specified.

 The code has no dependencies and compiles as C++ and C99 (with the common anonymous union extension).